BishalAshiq/university-website/README.md

 ## Available Scripts

-In the project, you can see a University Website, knowing about them and The curriculam
+In the project, you can see a University Website, knowing about them and the curriculam.

 ### `npm start`